4 Science-Backed Reasons Your Team Is Dysfunctional

 Collaboration is one of the most important forces behind a successful team.
 But we’ve all been in teams where not everyone pulls their weight.
 Some teams can seem like multiple individuals instead of one group.

-But there’s a trickier question here: Why does collaboration matter?
+But there’s a trickier question here: Why does team collaboration matter?
 If the individuals in a team can each pull their own weight and contribute on their own, isn’t that enough?
 The answer is no.

 They found that the unsuccessful team members were focused on their own tasks instead of contributing to the group.
 They also communicated poorly and didn’t want to discuss problems.